Web3Github/BotToken/README.md

 3 - If this is your first time launching the tool, start "install.bat" , it will run a "npm install" commands to download the prerequire libraries

+4 - Before you start the bot, please ensure to have swapped the desired amount of `BNB` you want to use for the buy bot into `WBNB`

-4 - Just click start and wait.
+5 - Just click start and wait.

 ## BONUS